ayrad/JURF/README.md

 # What's JURF?
 [Riot Games API](https://developer.riotgames.com/) Challenge entry app.
-JURF shows you the URF 2015 game mode latests games & stats in an understandable/user-friendly way.
+JURF shows you the URF 2015 game mode latest games & stats in an understandable/user-friendly way.

-This is my first MEAN stack (MongoDB, Express.js, AngularJS & Node.js) App and I hope not the last one, since I like these technologies and I really enjoy doing things using them :)
+This is my first MEAN stack (MongoDB, Express.js, AngularJS & Node.js) app and I hope not the last one, since I like these technologies and I really enjoy doing things using them :)

 Don't hesitate on commenting & suggesting me fixes.
 I am newbie on this, so feel free to guide me.